foundersandcoders/old-coursebook/patterns/week2/refactoring.md

 If you inherit a poorly designed code base that you've not seen before and you now need to either fix a bug or add a new feature, then implementing the code necessary would be a lot easier once you had refactored it to be in a more stable, maintainable and ultimately 'understandable' state.

 **Therefore** - you'll probably find that you refactor when you want to fix a bug or add a new feature, because you need to *understand* the code that's been before!
-The process will clean up your previous code and help you understand it far better.
+The process should clean up your previous code hugely.

 A lot of the time people will only consider refactoring at the beginning or end of a project, but it should be done in small chunks *continuously* throughout a project.